interfasys/mediametadata/README.md

 - IPTC Metadata [To be merged soon]
 - XMP Metadata [To be merged soon]

-The major fields of metadata that are concentrated on are:
+Here is the list of fields that we are currently or intend on extracting:

 - Date and Time
 - GPS Location and Coordinates